Interested in volunteering?

 Casa Guadalupe is a community center in the 1st Ward of Allentown that has worked with primarily Latinx residents since 1969.
 Students work with the Pa’Lante Education program, connecting with young people through the arts, coding, physical activity and general after-school activities.

 3rd grade (Muhlenberg Elementary, Hays Elementary, Roosevelt Elementary) students visit the College to learn more about College and think about the future.

 Bow Tie Club (men of color preferred)

 Pairs Muhlenberg students who identify as men with kids at South Mountain Middle School who identify as boys in a mentoring program intended to build relationships to support success.

-Art Day at Hayes Elementary School
+Art Day at Hays Elementary School

-Art Day takes place every week at Hayes Elementary School.
+Art Day takes place every week at Hays Elementary School.
 Muhlenberg volunteers work with elementary students to create a variety of different art pieces focusing on different techniques and artists from around the globe each visit.
 From pointillism to Van Gogh, the kids and students love working together to create masterpieces.

-Elementary Theatre Arts
+Theatre Arts at Hays